UrbsLab/RARE/README.md

 13) score_with_common_variables: if Relief scoring is used, whether or not common features should be used as context for evaluating rare variant bins
 14) instance_sample_size: if bin evaluation is done based on a sample of instances, input the sample size here
 15) crossover_probability: the probability of each feature in an offspring bin to crossover to the paired offspring bin (recommendation: 0.5 to 0.8)
-16) mutation_probability: the probability of each feature in a bin to be deleted (a proportionate probability is automatically applied on each feature outside the bin to be added (recommendation: 0.03 to 0.1)
+16) mutation_probability: the probability of each feature in a bin to be deleted (a proportionate probability is automatically applied on each feature outside the bin to be added (recommendation: 0.05 to 0.5 depending on situation and number of iterations run)
-17) elitism_parameter: the proportion of elite bins in the current generation to be preserved for the next evolutionary cycle (recommendation: 0.2 to 0.4)
+17) elitism_parameter: the proportion of elite bins in the current generation to be preserved for the next evolutionary cycle (recommendation: 0.2 to 0.8 depending on conservativeness of approach and number of iterations run)

 **RARE Variant Data Simulators (RVDSs)** are functions that create simulated data for testing/evaluating RARE.
 1) The RVDS for Univariate Association Bin (called RVDS_One_Bin) creates a dataset such that no rare variant feature is 100% predictive of class, but an additive bin of features is fully penetrant to class.